MhmRhm/DotBashHistory/docs/_posts/2024-05-19-eat-git-part-3.md

 ## Miscellaneous

-In this section, I will mention some tools that you may not use frequently.
+In this section, I'll introduce some Git tools that you might not use frequently but are nonetheless useful.

 ### Bisect